 Percentage of Eligible Expenses Payable by the Plan: Covered Health Services 1 Designated Network and Network Non-Network Acupuncture Services See Section 6, Additional Coverage Details, for limits.
-80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Ambulance Services Emergency Ambulance Eligible Expenses for ground and Air Ambulance transport provided by a non-Network provider will be determined as described in Section 3, How the Plan Works.
-Ground Ambulance 80% after you meet the Annual Deductible Air Ambulance 80% after you meet the Annual Deductible Ground Ambulance 80% after you meet the Network Annual Deductible Air Ambulance 80% after you meet the Network Annual Deductible ■ Non-Emergency Ambulance Eligible Expenses for ground and Air Ambulance transport provided by a non-Network provider will be determined as described in Section 3, How the Plan Works.
-Ground Ambulance 80% after you meet the Annual Deductible Air Ambulance 80% after you meet the Annual Deductible Ground Ambulance 80% after you meet the Network Annual Deductible Air Ambulance 80% after you meet the Network Annual Deductible
+100% after you pay a \$50 per visit Copay 60% after you meet the Annual Deductible Ambulance Services Eligible Expenses for ground and Air Ambulance transport provided by a non-Network provider will be determined as described in Section 3, How the Plan Works .
+Ground Ambulance 80% after you meet the Annual Deductible Ground Ambulance 80% after you meet the Network Annual Deductible Air Ambulance 80% after you meet the Annual Deductible Air Ambulance 80% after you meet the Network Annual Deductible ■ Non-Emergency Ambulance Eligible Expenses for ground and Air Ambulance transport provided by a non-Network provider will be determined as described in Section 3, How the Plan Works .
+Ground Ambulance 80% after you meet the Annual Deductible Ground Ambulance 80% after you meet the Network Annual Deductible Air Ambulance 80% after you meet the Annual Deductible Air Ambulance 80% after you meet the Network Annual Deductible

 Percentage of Eligible Expenses Payable by the Plan: Covered Health Services 1 Designated Network and Network Non-Network Cellular and Gene Therapy Services must be received at a Designated Provider.
 Depending upon where the Covered Health Service is provided, Benefits will be the same as those stated under each Covered Health Service category in this section.
 Non-Network Benefits are not available Clinical Trials Depending upon where the Covered Health Service is provided, Benefits for Clinical Trials will be the same as those stated under each Covered Health Service category in this section.
-Congenital Heart Disease (CHD) Surgeries 80% after you meet the Annual Deductible Deductible Dental Services - Accident Only Depending upon where the Covered Health Service is provided, Benefits will be paid the same as those stated under each Covered Health Service category in this section.
+Congenital Heart Disease (CHD) Surgeries 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible Dental Services - Accident Only Service is provided, l the same as those Covered Health Serv pending upon where the Covered Health ervice is provided, Benefits will be paid the same as those stated under each Covered Health Service category in this section.
 Diabetes Services ■ Diabetes Self-Management and Training/ Diabetic Eye Examinations/Foot Care Depending upon where the Covered Health Service is provided, Benefits for diabetes self-management and training/diabetic eye examinations/foot care will be paid the same as those stated under each Covered Health Service category in this section.
-Diabetes Self-Management Items diabetes equipment Benefits for diabetes equipment will be the same as those stated under Durable Medical Equipment in this section.
+Diabetes Self-Management Items ■ diabetes equipment Benefits for diabetes equipment will be the same as those stated under Durable Medical Equipment in this section.
 Durable Medical Equipment (DME) 80% after you meet the Annual Deductible 60% after you meet the Annual Deductible